The Treatise On Felicity from Hippodamus the Thurian

 With respect to felicity, however, and virtue, the former is as a work, but the latter as a certain art, to that which possesses reason.

-But of animals which possess reason, some are self-perfect, and these are such as are perfect through themselves, and are indigent of nothing external, either to their existence, or to their existing well and beautifully.
-And such, indeed, is God.
+These are such as are perfect through themselves, and are indigent of nothing external, either to their existence, or to their existing well and beautifully.

-Those animals, however, are not self-perfect, which are not perfect through themselves, but are in want of external causes to their perfection.
+The non self-perfect animals are those who are not perfect through themselves.
+They need external causes to their perfection.
 And man is an animal of this kind.

 But the virtue of man is the summit and perfection of the nature of man.
 Those also are perfect according to life, who are not only good, but happy.
 For felicity, indeed, is the perfection of human life.